SigmaHQ/sigma/README.md

 # Next Steps

-* Integration of MITRE ATT&CK framework identifier to the rule set
+* Integration of MITRE ATT&CK® framework identifier to the rule set
 * Integration into Threat Intel Exchanges
 * Attempts to convince others to use the rule format in their reports, threat feeds, blog posts, threat sharing platforms